bitcraze/bitcraze-website/src/products/crazyflie-2-1-brushless.md

 {% row_icon_text_links Usage; fa-book %}
 {% row_text %}

-We designed the Crazyflie 2.1 Brushless to be as flexible as possible.
-For us, this meant adding as many features as we could fit and writing firmware made to be modified.
-In addition to the default functionality that comes with the Crazyflie 2.1 Brushless we added a flexible expansion interface where a variety of expansion decks can be attached, both on the top and the bottom of the Crazyflie 2.1 Brushless.
-From this expansion interface the user can access buses such as UART, I2C and SPI as well as PWM, analog in/out and GPIO.
+We designed the Crazyflie 2.1 Brushless to be as flexible as possible, offering a wide range of features and easily customizable firmware.
+It includes the same flexible expansion interface found across our entire drone lineup, allowing users to easily integrate ready-made expansion decks or access buses like UART, I2C, SPI, PWM, analog in/out, and GPIO.

-#### Updating

-We continuously work on the firmware, software, documentation and new, creative ways of using the system.
-We also design new expansion decks that add new functionality, and possibilities and expands the Crazyflie ecosystem.
-The platform supports wireless firmware updates via radio and Bluetooth LE, so when a new firmware is released, it's a breeze to update.
+We are constantly improving the firmware, software, and documentation.
+At the same time, we are exploring new, creative ways of using the system.
+Additionally, we design new expansion decks that bring added functionality, expanding the possibilities and growing the Crazyflie ecosystem.
+The platform also supports wireless firmware updates via radio and Bluetooth LE, making it easy to update whenever a new version is released.

 #### Getting started

-Go to the [crazyflie 2.1 Brushless getting started tutorial]({% id_url getting-started-crazyflie-brushless %}) to build your crazyflie, update its firmware and fly with it with the clients.
-Also take a look at our {% id_link system-overview %} to learn more about the Crazyflie's ecosystem of positioning systems, Clients and ofcourse the crazyflie itself with its expansion decks.
+Go to the [crazyflie 2.1 Brushless getting started tutorial]({% id_url getting-started-crazyflie-brushless %}) to assemble your Crazyflie, update its firmware and fly it.
+Also take a look at our {% id_link system-overview %} to learn more about the Crazyflie's ecosystem of positioning systems, clients and of course the Crazyflie itself with its expansion decks.

 #### Safety instructions